Superior Stateroom Deck 3

 From the pier, you will go the touching Hiroshima Peace Memorial Museum.
 Made up of two buildings, the museum recounts the history of Hiroshima and the advent of the nuclear bomb.
 However, it focuses on the events of 6 August 1945: the dropping of the bomb and its consequences in terms of human suffering.
 The personal details exhibited are deeply moving and a reminder that peace must not be taken for granted.

-You will then walk from the museum to the A-Bomb Dome, via the Peace Memorial Park.
+You will then walk from the museum to the Atomic-Bomb Dome, via the Peace Memorial Park.
 This large green space, criss-crossed with alleyways and dotted with memorial monuments, is bordered by rivers on either side.
 The central element is the long Pond of Peace, edged with trees, leading to the Cenotaph.
 This saddle-shaped concrete monument contains the names of all the known victims of the bomb.
 To the north of the road crossing the park, there is the Children's Peace Monument, inspired by Sadako Sasaki, who was two years old when the atomic bomb was dropped.
 When Sadako developed leukaemia aged 11, she decided to fold 1,000 orizuru (paper cranes).
 In Japan, the crane symbolises long life and happiness and she thought that she would get better if she reached this goal.
 Her story inspired a national wave of paper crane folding that has continued to this day.

 This visit involves approximately 4 km (2.5 miles) of walking.
 We recommend you wear comfortable walking shoes.
 This visit includes sensitive materials, particularly graphic images and presentations of the atrocities of war.
+The order and the duration of visits may vary.

 Included